shuttleBusAppGroup/shuttleBusApp/README.md

 - Several legacy CRUD endpoints build SQL from request values instead of using prepared statements.
 - Some PHP pages refer to older table or column names that are not present in `bus_app.sql`.
 - The prototype does not have complete authorization, CSRF protection, automated tests, or deployment configuration.

-Do not expose the PHP application to the public internet.
-Treat the schema and database design as the primary project artifact.